AkashPatel00/CIS-106-Akash-Patel/README.md

 ## Assignment 2

 Over the past couple weeks, I've learned a lot about coding which I had no clue about and it's been challenging to understand it all however I've learned a lot.
 I understood the process of source code managment however, I didn't really put the name to the term until this week.
 IDE's however was a completely new concept to me however, I quickly learned that IDE's are a programmers best friend.
 They can edit source code, debug and even compiles.
 This week I tried using Repl.it and I think that it was a very user-friendly IDE which still came with all the features.
 Overall if I do plan to pursue a career in programming this is a tool I can always use.

+## Assigment 3

+This week I learned a lot more important information about coding and I was able to finally use other functions of flowgorithm and I feel that I mastered them and understand the information a lot more.
+In the reading I learned new concepts which I haven't been familiar with before, and I still don't understand it all but I'm reviewing more and doing my own research in the background to get a better understanding of all the concepts.
+Overall I felt that this session was a big step from the others however, I think I did very good.